What We Do and Do Not Fund

 The application guide suggests specifying the dimension of inequality to be studied.
 What does this mean?

-It means specifying the basis of the inequality.
+It means specifying the basis of the inequality—the lines along which outcomes are currently unequal.
 We are interested in inequality on the basis of race, ethnicity, economic standing, and/or immigrant origin status.

 Will you consider proposals examining inequality on the basis of gender, sexual orientation, or other areas?

-Research on disparities in other areas (e.g., gender, sexual orientation) may also be considered if applicants make a compelling case that this research will improve youth outcomes.
-If appropriate, we are also interested in the ways these forms of inequality intersect (e.g., race and gender, income and sexual orientation).
+Yes.
+However, applications for research on reducing inequality on dimensions outside of race, ethnicity, economic standing, or immigrant origin status must make a compelling case that this research will improve youth outcomes.
+If appropriate, we are also interested in the ways in which dimensions of inequality intersect (e.g., race and gender, income and sexual orientation).

 Are there youth outcomes in which you are particularly interested?

 Yes.
-We are currently focused on academic, behavioral, social, and economic youth outcomes.
+We are particularly interested in academic, behavioral, social, and economic youth outcomes.
 However, we will consider research on other outcomes.

 Are you interested in inequality in systems and settings other than education?